City of Sycamore Wastewater Treatment Plant

 In 1936, the City of Sycamore constructed a facility on North Cross Street for the treatment of sanitary sewage.
 A smaller secondary plant was built in the Electric Park neighborhood in the 1960s.
 Together these plants served the City of Sycamore.
 The North Cross Street Treatment Facility was expanded in 1961 and then again in 1979.
 An excess flow facility was completed in 1995.
 Following this 1995 expansion and the completion of sewer extensions to the North Cross Street Facility, the City decommissioned the Electric Park plant.

 The current wastewater treatment plant (above pictures and VIDEO showing the plant in May 2019 just prior to the start of major work and after heavy rainfall) located on North Cross Street serves over 18,000 residents spread over 6,400 acres.
 It can handle 2.97 million gallons of wastewater per day.
 The wastewater is collected and conveyed to the plant through a 104-mile-long network of sanitary sewers ranging from four to sixty-inches in diameter.

-Expansion and Updates The upcoming project is the final part of a three-phase expansion started in 2005.
+Expansion and Updates The upcoming project is the final part of a three-phase expansion that started in 2005.
 Phase one, completed in 2011, involved headworks and solids handling improvements.
 The second phase included improvements to meet updated Illinois Environmental Protection Agency (IEPA) requirements.
 The City installed a disinfection system for the excess flow clarifier, replaced a rotary fan press for sludge dewatering with a centrifuge, and installed a stilling well in the excess flow clarifier.
 Construction was completed in spring 2015.